track02/Youtube-Player/README.md

 ## To Do

-- Write function to store input time value and enable flag into local storage [X]
-- skipContent.js is executed whenever a youtube page loads, if flag is found then add the timestamp to the url and reload [X]
-- skipContent.js needs to check if current url already contains a timestamp, if so don't change anything [X]
 - Investigate ability to access tab content.
-[TODO]
 - Listen to Youtube tabs - and run script on video changes.
-[TODO]
-- Investigate Youtube player control access [TODO]
+- Investigate Youtube player control access
+- Consider merging into a single js file
+- Investigate execution of Skip.js without needing to click icon

 ## Other